Data product National Seismic Hazard Assessment (NSHA)

 Good to know

 The science incorporated into the NSHA is state of the art and world leading.
-It had ongoing scientific review from distinguished international experts in Australia, Indonesia, New Zealand and the United States.
+It has been subject to a quality assurance process and independent scientific review by experts from across the global earthquake science community.

 Geoscience Australia updates the NSHA on a regular basis.
 This allows the Australian Standards Committee to consider any changes in our understanding of seismic hazard in Australia based on the best available science, and decide whether the Standard needs to be amended to reflect this.